brianshumate/ansible-meatspace-chat/README.md

 ## Development Vagrant Instance

-See the README_VAGRANT.md for instructions on using this role with Mac OS X and Vagrant or just change into the `ansible-meatspace-chat` role directory and:
+See the [[README_VAGRANT.md]] for instructions on using this role with Mac OS X and Vagrant.
+If you have Ansible, VirtualBox, and Vagrant already installed, try changing into the `/etc/ansible/ansible-meatspace-chat` role directory and executing:

 ```
 vagrant up